tedli/dep/README.md

   <a href="https://goreportcard.com/report/github.com/golang/dep"><img src="https://goreportcard.com/badge/github.com/golang/dep" /></a>
 </p>

+## My Fork

+add `dep -proxyurl=socks5://127.0.0.1` liked argument, this argument works with `go-get=1` fetching manifest and git operations.

+git proxy not effect at global scope.

+### Futher

+introduce a config file (something like ~/.depconfig), to specify proxies and rules to define when to use which proxy in detail.

 ## Dep

 `dep` is a dependency management tool for Go.
 It requires Go 1.9 or newer to compile.